Position title: Department Co-Chair and Associate Professor

 JD, Chicago-Kent College of Law, Illinois Institute of Technology, L.L.M.
 University of Arkansas.
 Alexia previously worked as Chief Counsel to the SEIU Local 1 in Chicago, Illinois, and Associate General Counsel at the IUOE Local 150 before joining the School for Workers in 2014.
 She brings this experience to her work analyzing and contributing to national labor policy through her publications and brief writing as well as to the classroom.
 She also currently studies labor standards in U.S. agriculture and the food system.
 While always willing to tailor courses for local unions or other advocacy groups, Alexia currently offers programs in labor and employment law, wage and hour claims, union organizing campaigns, contract negotiations and interpretation, grievance arbitration, hearings before the NLRB, internal union governance, women’s leadership, employment discrimination, and workplace related immigration issues.

-Alexia currently teaches Labor and Employment law at the University of Wisconsin-Madison and has taught Labor Relations at UW-Madison School of Business and Collective bargaining at the University of Massachusetts, Amherst.
+Alexia teaches Labor Law and Employment Law at the University of Wisconsin-Madison and has taught Labor Relations at UW-Madison School of Business and Collective bargaining at the University of Massachusetts, Amherst.

 What students are saying…